casson-projects-2020/fable-facet/README_security.md

 bucket at anytime.
 You can also use

 <pre><code>
+terraform init -reconfigure -backend-config="bucket=${BUCKET_NAME}" -backend-config="prefix=terraform/state"
 terraform destroy
 </code></pre>

-On the console (in this case, don't delete the bucket because Terraform needs the data saved there to remove the resources)
+On the console.
+In this case, don't delete the bucket because Terraform needs the data saved there to remove the resources.
+You should declare the variable BUCKET_NAME or use the name directly -backend-config="bucket=project-fable-data" (replace project with the project name you used - you can find this bucket name in the web console for GCP in Cloud Storage => buckets)

 There is also a "Delete my Account" option on Fable Facet site that removes any data collected from you from our database.